supervisely-ecosystem/dtl-v2/src/ui/dtl/actions/other/split_data/README.md

 </tr>
 </table>

-*in this instance, the amount of images more than doubled: the input project contained 953 images, and the output project contains 2213 images*
+*in this instance, the amount of images more than doubled: the input project contained 953 images, and the output project contains 2213 images, because on average each image contained more than 2 unique annotation classes on it*

 <details>
   <summary>JSON view</summary>